Tactical workload tuning is a particular discipline on Teradata. Tactical workload requires a unique skill set and tools.

 Another exciting tool we have to execute tactical queries against little tables is to force all rows to one AMP by adding a column to the small table, populating it with just one value.
 This column has to be the primary index of the table.

 Populating the primary index column with just one value will force all table rows to the same AMP, and if the table is sufficiently small, even into the same data block.

 If everything works like expected, this results in a singe-AMP retrieve step instead of an All-AMP scan.

-If there are many concurrent tactical queries executed against the table at the same time, the entire table will stay in memory, avoiding any access to the disk drive.
+If there are many concurrent tactical queries executed against the table simultaneously, the entire table will stay in memory, avoiding any disk drive access.

 A Case Study: Tactical Workload and Join Indexes